• financial advisor

 Even when sellers use trusts or LLCs, their names can still surface through leaks or speculation.

 Selling off-market keeps everything contained.
-Only a small circle of brokers and vetted buyers see the property.
+Only a small circle of brokers and vetted buyers sees the property.
 This controlled exposure allows sellers to test interest without putting their lifestyle on display.
 It also helps them avoid the noise that often surrounds high-end listings.

 There is also a strategic reason behind the silence.
 Luxury homes in resort towns do not always sell quickly.
 A listing that sits for months can raise doubts.
 Buyers start asking what is wrong with the property or why the price has not dropped.
 That perception can weaken a seller’s position.